 Reasons You'll Love These Small Batch Apple Cinnamon Streusel Muffins

-- They're small batch, but you can easily double the recipe
+- It's a small-batch muffin recipe, but you can easily double it.

-- Topped with a sweet, crumbly cinnamon streusel topping and vanilla glaze
+- They're topped with a sweet, crumbly cinnamon streusel topping and vanilla glaze.

-- A wonderful breakfast or brunch treat for fall
+- It is a wonderful breakfast or brunch treat for fall.

 All-Purpose Flour.
 Needed for the muffins and the cinnamon streusel.

 Baking Powder and Baking Soda.
 These trusted leavening agents give these warm apple muffins their lift and slightly domed tops.
 Make sure these babies haven't expired!

 Spices.
 You'll need ground cinnamon, ground nutmeg, and salt for the muffins.
 For the cinnamon streusel—just the cinnamon.

 I used Vietnamese (or Saigon) ground cinnamon from King Arthur Baking which I love because of its stronger, sweeter flavor.
 Regular ground cinnamon will work equally as well, though!

 Granulated Sugar.
 Needed for both the apple cinnamon streusel muffins and cinnamon streusel topping.
 You can use regular white granulated sugar or organic pure cane sugar.